ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-wood-privacypass-extensible-token.md

 Clients, Issuers, and Origins all agree on the content and encoding of this Extensions structure, i.e., they agree on the same type-length-value list.
-The list should be ordered by ExtensionType value, from smallest to largest.
+The list should be ordered by ExtensionType value, from 1 to 65535.
 The value of the Extensions structure is used as-is when verifying the value of the corresponding "token" parameter in the "PrivateToken" authentication header.